Legal Notices now available online each week

 *Skating at Riverside Roller Rink on Saturdays, from 7-11 p.m.
 Available Mon-Fri for private parties.
 Questions, call 682-2651.

 *Free ukulele jam every Monday at The Music Box on West Main from 12:30 – 1:30.
 Bring your ukulele and a chair and join the fun.
 Call 678-9596 for more information.

 *OOAK Gallery features fine, folk, funky art and crafts in historic country store at 573 Micaville Loop 4 miles east of Burnsville off Hwy 19.
 Tues-Sat 10-5:30, Sun. noon-4.
 Call 675-0690.

-*Toe River Crafts 40th season as an artists’ cooperative of some of the region’s best.
+*Toe River Crafts 40th season as an artists’ cooperative for some of the region’s best.
 Located at 6274 Highway 80 South, 7 miles south of Micaville.

-*Off the Beaten Path bookstore and antique store located downstairs at 19 W. Main in Burnsville.
+*Off the Beaten Path a cozy, inviting bookstore and antique shop located downstairs at 19 W. Main in Burnsville.

 *TRAC’s Spruce Pine Gallery is located at 269 Oak Avenue.

 *Crimson Laurel Gallery in Bakersville.
 Call 828-688-3599 or see crimsonlaurelgallery.com.